moongi-simon-hong/markdown-cv/index.md

 ## Research
 `Mar 2019 ~ Aug 2021`
 - __Research Assistant__, CHA University
-  - Worked with Prof. Sang Min Nam of opthalmology to develop AI based retinal image analysis system.
+  - Worked with Prof. Sang Min Nam of Opthalmology to develop AI based retinal image analysis system.
   - Converted 100k+ de-identified DICOM images from multiple hospitals, and prepared learning data set by merging image data with tabular data (lab test and demographics).
-  - Controlled quailty of data by manual labelling or modelling.
+  - Controlled quality of data by manual labelling or modelling.

 `Sep 2020 ~ Present`
 - __Master's Thesis__, CHA University
-  - Worked with Prof. Yu Ho Lee of nephrology to predict prognosis after kidney transplantation from national cohort of 4k+ patients.
+  - Worked with Prof. Yu Ho Lee of Nephrology to predict prognosis after kidney transplantation from a national cohort of 4k+ patients.
-  - Developed GPU-accelerated xgboost model for binary classification, explained model with shapley values, and validated prediction by survival analysis.
+  - Developed GPU-accelerated XGBoost model for binary classification, explained model with Shapley values, and validated prediction by survival analysis.
   - Built surrogate logistic regression model to confirm statistical significances, and suggested 2 essential risk factors by network analysis.

 ## Teaching